 Phillips and her husband, winemaker Sam Coverdale, first bought Polperro Winery – about a five-minute drive from the farmhouse – in 2006.
 They had modest plans.
 “We only intended to do a cellar door,” Phillips says with a laugh.
 But the property came with four villas, which are now often booked out months in advance.

 “We always need extra accommodation.
 We’re 100 per cent occupied every weekend of the year down there,” says Phillips.
 “We were looking for somewhere that can accommodate slightly larger groups and just a little bit more elevated in the design and the execution.”

 When the cottage became available the pair decided to go all in.
 It was designed by award-winning Richmond studio Hecker Guthrie, which worked with Phillips on the villas and also designed the The Mitchelton and Lindenberry hotels.
 Polperro Farmhouse is decked out in earthy tones that reflect the surrounding landscape.
 It has three bedrooms – each with its own aesthetic and either vineyard or tree views – two bathrooms, a large kitchen and dining area, and a light-filled living room.

 Dotted between original period features are luxurious additions.
 There are heated floors in the bathrooms and the in-room beauty products are by Santa Maria Novella, an Italian fragrance brand that traces its history all the way back to 1221.

 Or stock up and bunker down – the kitchen and wine cart offer bottles at cellar-door cost.

-Polperro Farmhouse is at 64 Donaldsons Road, Red Hill and has a two-night minimum stay starting at $2000 for six people.
+Polperro Farmhouse is at 64 Donaldsons Road, Red Hill and has a two-night minimum stay starting at $1000 per night.
 The minimum stay is extended on public holidays, long weekends and during peak periods.